FTSE snaps 6-session winning run, retailers weak

 Volumes were, however, very thin - exaggerating the impact

-of any orders in the market - at a third of the 90-day daily
+of any orders in the market - at around half of the 90-day daily

 average, with many investors still out for the Christmas break.